sbd367/DiscordMusicApp/docs/EXECUTE_README.md

 ## runAction

-The back bone of these modules is the `runAction` method.
+The back bone of these modules is the `play` method.
 This method gets triggered everytime someone runs our play action...
 It does the follwing things:
 - ensures the proper permissions
 - figures out what kind of search is being run (*Search, link, or playlist*)